libaishwarya/mock-aws-ses-go/README.md

 Current all the email sending will be success.
 The list of destination email for which a email send would fail will be done later.
 (Check TODO)

 Set rate limit: 5 requests per second with a burst of 10 (Should be changed according to the AWS) (Check TODO)

+# Check the OpenAPI spec for more details about request and response.

 # Deployed on:
 https://small-mouse-libaishwarya-223bef55.koyeb.app/